Interactive Brokers vs Plus500, Who's The Best?

 | Awards |

-Interactive Brokers have won numerous industry awards over the time they have been operating as a financial broker.
-We show the most recognised awards for Interactive Brokers here.
+Interactive Brokers have won several industry awards over the time they have been running as an online trading platform.
+We show the most notable awards for Interactive Brokers here.

 |

-Plus500 have won many industry awards over the years they have been operating as a financial broker.
-We show the most recognised awards for Plus500 below.
+Plus500 have won several industry awards over the time they have been operating as an online broker.
+We list the most recognised awards for Plus500 here.

 |